Lubbock County, TX - Oil & Gas Discussion archives

 Thanks for the info.
 I will check it out also.

-As good as this may sound, it is a VERTICAL well in a legacy formation - the Clearflork according to the information that I have seen.
+As good as this may sound, it is a VERTICAL well in a legacy formation - the Clearfork according to the information that I have seen.
 There are pockets of the Clearfork that have produced for years in Hockley, Lubbock, Hale, and many other counties.
 These are often good, solid, long-lasting wells.
 However, this tells us absolutely nothing about the viability of the Cline or possible explosion of drilling in the area.
 This is not shale and not horizontal drilling.
-One well does not a boom make, especially if it’s a formation that is has been known and produced for years.
-They may have a nice little conventional field, but we need some information about the Cline, irregardless of what the well-intentioned article implies.
+One well does not a boom make, especially if it’s a formation that has been known and produced for years.
+They may have a nice little conventional field, but we need some information about the Cline, regardless of what the well-intentioned article implies.

 JW - I agree that one good vertical conventional well would be nice but would not justify the excitement of the quotes in the article.
 I read the article a little differently, that the vertical well was exploratory and the greatest excitement was about what they found in the well logs (very promising for horizontal follow up perhaps?), not the well itself.
 I didn’t think that there were many legacy wells in the area at 10,500 ft like this one.
 If that’s right, then this could be a more significant new discovery.